International Association of

 IAADP Conference Information

-In lieu of a traditional conference in 2013, this year IAADP has embarked on a pioneering venture in cyberspace!
-We wanted to broaden the opportunity for over 3000 IAADP members and others with a personal or professional interest in our topics to be able to attend and learn from our workshops.
-All you will need is access to the internet to join us for this online Event.
+In lieu of a traditional conference in 2013, IAADP embarked on a pioneering venture in cyberspace.
+Our goal was to broaden the opportunity for over 3000 IAADP members and many others with a personal or professional interest in our workshops to benefit through online attendance.
+We waived the Registration fee to ensure cost would not be an obstacle.

 ( 2 ) Assessing Dogs for a Service Dog Career